gcallah/Rationalism/CommonCause/common.md

 Here, we are likely to encounter either some sort of Lockean argument as to how property rights are just, or perhaps a utilitarian case for why they make us all wealthier in the long run.
-But at this point, we are being asked to accept the classical liberal state either on the basis of Locke's nonsensical arguments, or to accept the entirely non-neutral end of the state as maximizing wealth.
+But at this point, we are being asked to embrace the classical liberal state either on the basis of Locke's nonsensical arguments, or because it achieves the not-at-all neutral aim of maximizing the citizens' wealth.
+(One of the refreshing things about Ludwig von Mises's advocacy of liberalism is that he is up front in saying, "People like to have more stuff rather than less, so they should be liberals.")

 Even if one dismisses anarcho-communists as beyond the pale... but at that point, "neutrality" is starting to appear pretty vacuous... let us go on to consider Christians who believe the Sabbath should be a day of rest.
-That was a principle so widely accepted in the "classical liberal" United States of the 19th-century the blue laws legislating strict limits to what commerce could occur on a Sunday were ubiquitous.
+That was a principle so widely accepted in the "classical liberal" United States of the 19th-century that blue laws legislating strict limits to what commerce could occur on a Sunday were ubiquitous.
 But, in the name of "neutrality," such laws have been almost entirely overturned.
-The outcome of that process has not been "neutral," but, instead, has forced many businesses to remain open on Sundays, or lose out to their competitors who were willing to remain open.
+The outcome of that process has not been "neutral," but, instead, has compelled many businesses to remain open on Sundays, or lose out to their competitors who were willing to remain open, as well as making it extremely difficult to be employed in certain professions wigthout bei willing to work on Sundays.
 (Max Weber described this as the "iron cage" in which liberalism trapped individuals: as he noted, "The Puritan wanted to work in a calling; we are forced to do so.")
-And isolated cases like Chick-fil-a, a wildly successful business that has been able to remain closed on Sundays, hardly show that the average businessman is not trapped in Weber's iron cage.

 Finally, let us consider a devout Muslim resident of a classical liberal state.
-She believes that conformance with God's immutable divine law (Sharia) is an ultimate requirement of a truly just state.
-She may be willing to deal with a classical liberal state as a temporary expedient that tolerates Muslims, but her real end must always be the implementation of Sharia law as the only truly just form of governance.
+She believes that conformance with God's immutable divine law (Sharia) is an ultimate requirement for a truly just state.
+She may be willing to deal with a classical liberal state as a temporary expedient that tolerates Muslims, but her real end must always be the adoption of Sharia law as the only truly just form of governance.
 The classical liberal state is certainly not "neutral" in regards to her ends.

-So, what we have discovered is that, far from being "neutral among competing ends," the classical liberal state is neutral among competing classical liberal ends, but will quite definitely squash any non-liberal ends.
-And, suddenly, the "classical liberal state" appears in the daylight, as just another partisan view of what kind of life the state should favor, just as the communist state is "tolerant" of various communist schemes for social organization, but intolerant of non-communist ones, or the Catholic integralist state is tolerant of various intra-Catholic disputes about policy, but intolerant of positions that undermine the Church's authority.
+As demonstrated, far from being "neutral among competing ends," the classical liberal state is neutral among competing classical liberal ends, but will quite definitely squash any non-liberal ends.
+And, suddenly, the "classical liberal state" is flushed from its warren and out into the light of day, where it can be clearly seen as just another partisan view of what kind of life the state should favor.
+Just as the communist state is "tolerant" of various communist schemes for social organization, but intolerant of non-communist ones, or the Catholic integralist state is tolerant of various intra-Catholic disputes about policy, but intolerant of positions that undermine the Church's authority.

-For anyone well-educated in political history, this fact will hardly be surprising.
+If one attends to political history, this fact will hardly be surprising.
 Most stable polities in history have organized a society around a particular view of human life, and how that life relates to the cosmos as a whole.
 As the political philosopher Eric Voegelin put it, polities are